Learning to Reduce Search Space for Generalizable Neural Routing Solver: Experiments

 \section{Experiments}

-In this section, we comprehensively evaluate our proposed model against classical and learning-based solvers on synthetic and real-world TSP and CVRP instances\footnote{We provide detailed definitions and formulations of TSP and CVRP in \cref{append:difinition_tsp_cvrp}.}.
-Notably, our model is trained solely on 100-node TSP instances from uniform distribution.
-We assess its generalization performance on: (1) scalability to problem sizes up to 1 million nodes and (2) robustness to varying node distributions.
+In this section, we comprehensively evaluate L2R against both classical and learning-based solvers on large-scale TSP, CVRP, and CVRPTW instances.
+Notably, the model for each problem is trained exclusively on uniformly sampled 100-node instances.
+Aligned with our core contribution on advancing generalization and scalability in NCO, we focus our assessment on two key aspects: (1) scalability to problem sizes up to 10 million nodes and (2) robustness to diverse node distributions and benchmark datasets.
+All experiments are conducted on a single NVIDIA GeForce RTX 3090 GPU.